-The best way to enter the city is by water-taxi, at night, or right when twilight starts to fade.
-Then you can imagine you are entering an enchanted kingdom, because first you see the city's lights floating above the waters, and a couple's kiss silhouetted against the dim refractions of a restaurant window.
+I. The best way to enter the city is by water taxi at night, or right as twilight starts to fade.
+Imagine you are entering an enchanted kingdom; you see the city’s lights floating above the water, and a couple’s kiss silhouetted against a dim restaurant window.

-Don't be surprised that the alleys are so narrow, or that the sound of your rolling luggage seems so loud in that brick-walled space.
-Yes, the alleys here are perfectly safe after dark, because Venice is alleys, a maze of alleys – some wide, some narrow – and plazas – some large, some small.
-Your tour guide will also tell you the next day that Venice is an upside-down forest, that whole mountains were cleared of trees to turn the treacherous mud of the bay into land, and that is magical, too.
+II.
+Don’t be surprised that the alleys are so narrow, or that the sound of your rolling luggage seems so loud in that brick-walled space.
+Venice is a maze of alleys and plazas.
+Your tour guide will tell you the next day that Venice is an upside-down forest, that whole mountains were cleared of trees to turn the treacherous mud of the bay into land.

 You preferred not knowing.

 And maybe you regret not taking the rose, despite what you read.

 IV.
 A seagull swallows a rat whole by one of the canals.